ubc-library-rc/gis-mapping-intro/index.md

 This workshop is in development and not yet complete.
 {: .warn}

-# Introduction to GIS and Mapping
+# Introduction to Mapmaking with QGIS

-What this is
-Prerequisite for other RC workshops on GIS and Mapping Work through asynchronously

-## Learning objectives
-At the end of this short overview, you will be able to:
+This resource provides an overview of mapmaking with QGIS, a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.
+By the end of this short overview, you will:

-1. spatial data
+1. Be able to identify different kinds of spatial data;
-2. Understand how GIS is used - what QGIS is
-3. Understand the difference between thematic maps and reference maps
+2. Understand how GISs work and the advantages to using QGIS;
+3. Know when to use a reference map vs. a thematic map; and
-4. Be able to install, open and set up a QGIS project
+4. Be familiar with the QGIS interface, having downloaded the software and practiced setting up a project.

+The skills and concepts introduced by this resource are fundamental to mapmaking with QGIS. **If you have not used QGIS before, Reviewing this resource, either by asynchronously working through it on your own or by attending a 1-hour facilitation of its content, is prerequisite for attending any of the Research Commons GIS and Mapping workshops.** While you are welcome to register for upcoming workshops, please take an hour to review the following material prior to the workshop date.
+That way we can spend all our time learning new skills together!

+ <br><br>

 #### GIS Resources at UBC: